fmi-basel/1Photon_Analysis/README.md

 C_raw_all - contains the variable C_raw for components that could be aligned across all Sessions *neurons * t*
 S_all - contains the variable S for components that could be aligned across all Sessions *neurons * t***

-C_unsorted - contains the variable C split into cells/session with all neurons detected in this session *session{n}(neurons*t)*
+C_unsorted - contains the variable C split into cells/session with all neurons detected in this session *session{n}(neurons * t)*
-C_raw_unsorted - contains the variable C_raw split into cells/session with all neurons detected in this session *session{n}(neurons*t)*
+C_raw_unsorted - contains the variable C_raw split into cells/session with all neurons detected in this session *session{n}(neurons * t)*
-S_unsorted - contains the variable S split into cells/session with all neurons detected in this session *session{n}(neurons*t)*
+S_unsorted - contains the variable S split into cells/session with all neurons detected in this session *session{n}(neurons * t)*

 Order - contains the indices of neurons that could be aligned across days (example *Row*: 0 0 5 4 1 - this neuron could be aligned in 3 Sessions and can be called with C_unsorted{3}(5, :) for session 3, C_unsorted{4}(4, :) for session 4 and C_unsorted{5}(1, :) for Session 5). *neuron * session*

 I would generally recommend to extract neurons with relevant alignment new with the procedure outlined above, however for new users, using the variable set  .... can also be a good option.

 # References #
-If you decide to use this code, please cite the relevant works of the people who contributed much of the original Code:
+If you decide to use this code, please cite the relevant works especially of the people who contributed the original Code that runs this pipeline:

 Zhou, P., Resendez, S.L., Rodriguez-Romaguera, J., Jimenez, J.C, Neufeld, S.Q., Giovannucci, A., Friedrich, J., Pnevmatikakis, E.A., Stuber, Garret D , Stuber, G.D., Hen, R., Kheirbek, M.A., Sabatini, B.L., Kass, R.E., Paninski, L. (2018).
 [Efficient and accurate extraction of in vivo calcium signals from microendoscopic video data.](https://elifesciences.org/articles/28728) eLife, pp.e28728.

+Manuel Guizar-Sicairos, Samuel T. Thurman, and James R. Fienup, [Efficient subpixel image registration algorithms](https://www.osapublishing.org/ol/abstract.cfm?uri=ol-33-2-156), Opt.
+Lett.
+33, 156-158 (2008)

+Sheintuch, L., Rubin, A., Brande-Eilat, N., Geva, N., Sadeh, N., Pinchasof, O., Ziv, Y. (2017).
+[Tracking the Same Neurons across Multiple Days in Ca2+ Imaging Data.](https://www.sciencedirect.com/science/article/pii/S2211124717314304) Cell Reports, 21(4), pp. 1102–1115. doi: 10.1016/j.celrep.2017.10.013.

+Corder, G., Ahanonu, B., Grewe, B. F., Wang, D., Schnitzer, M. J., & Scherrer, G. (2019).
+[An amygdalar neural ensemble that encodes the unpleasantness of pain.](https://www.science.org/doi/full/10.1126/science.aap8586) Science, 363(6424), 276-281.

+and

+Courtin et al () ....